cutiepenguins/Android-Longer-Battery-Life-Guide/README.md

 - **The last** important suggestion is checking your **battery health** and if it's lower than 80%, **replacing the battery**.
 You can see your battery health installing `AccuBattery` and charging your phone from **14% (or lower)** to **100%**.
 - Other suggestions I can make are basic things like **using wallpapers with darker colors, limiting battery usage for apps (app battery optimizations) and avoiding [factors that cause your battery to drain faster](https://github.com/cutiepenguins/Android-Longer-Battery-Life-Guide/blob/main/README.md#factors-that-cause-your-battery-to-drain-faster) etc.**
 ## Conclusion
 This guide was about how to get a longer battery life on your Android device.
-I hope it was useful for you.
-Have a nice day!
+I hope it has been useful for you.
+Have a nice day! 🐧